 The film made its US premiere at a sold-out screening at OUTFEST 2012, Los Angeles.
 Designers Against AIDS / DAA presented the European premiere of HOMEBOY at Cine Zuid, Antwerp, Belgium.

 HOMEBOY has screened at the cine+mas San Francisco Latino Film Festival, the 20th Anniversary of the annual Models of Pride 2012 LGBTQI Youth Conference at USC, the first Latin Quaker Queer Film Festival Whittier, Long Beach Q Films Festival, OUT LIKE THAT! at the Bronx Academy of Arts Dance, NYC, and as part of EuroPride 2014 in Oslo, Norway.

 The film also screened at UC Berkeley, by invitation of the Department of Theater, Dance & Performance Studies and at the University of Arizona, by invitation of the Spanish and Gender & Women's Studies Depts and the Institute of LGBT Studies.

 To support Luis J. Rodriguez in his run for CA Governor, a free community screening of HOMEBOY took place at Corazon del Pueblo, Boyle Heights, East LA on Wednesday, 19 Feb 2014.
 Info here: https://www.facebook.com/events/258217351013381

-* On Wednesday, 22 October 2014, 11:30 AM, HOMEBOY will screen as part of Untitled, Expanded, a daylong series of films chosen by artist Jim Hodges during his exhibition, Give More Than You Take, at the Hammer Museum, Los Angeles.
-The screening is free.
+In the fall of 2014, HOMEBOY screened as part of Untitled, Expanded, a daylong series of films chosen by artist Jim Hodges during his exhibition, Give More Than You Take, at the Hammer Museum, Los Angeles.
+The screening was free.
 For info: http://hammer.ucla.edu/programs-events/2014/10/untitled-expanded/

 RECENT PRESS / MEDIA: